TestingforSample/Jenkins-Zero-To-Hero/java-maven-sonar-argocd-helm-k8s/spring-boot-app/README.md

 Hurray !!
 Now you can access the `SonarQube Server` on `http://<ip-address>:9000`

+You must modify the ArgoCD resource, not the Service.
+For ClusterIP to NodePort

+Run: kubectl edit argocd example-argocd -n default

+Then look for server service configuration and change to:

+spec:
+  server:
+    service:
+      type: NodePort

+Save and exit.

 After setting up the AgroCD do port forward

 kubectl port-forward svc/example-argocd-server 7000:80 --address 0.0.0.0